Zoological-Society-of-London/rlpi/README.md

 In summary, indices are calculated using the geometric mean, first combining population trends to the species level, and then across higher taxonomic and geographical groupings.
 For example, multiple populations within a biogeographic realm will be combined first to generate individual species indices, then combined to taxonomic groups such as *birds*, *mammals*, *reptiles*, *amphibians*, before being combined to an index for the biogeograhic realm

-The **rlpi** package works with source data in comma seperated format where each row is composed of **popid**, **speciesname**, **year**, **popvalue** (see below).
+The **rlpi** package works with source data in comma separated (csv) format where each row is composed of **popid**, **speciesname**, **year**, **popvalue** (see below).
 These can be stored be in multiple groups (e.g. a file for Afrotropic bird populations, one for Afrotropical mammal populations, etc), and an 'infile' tells the package where these groups/files are and how to combine them.

-When constructing an index for just a single group, you would need a single data file and a single infile which points to that data file (see first example below).
-For multiple groups, the infile would refer to all relevant datafiles and can specify weightings (to allow for weighting by taxonomic, geographical , etc).
+When constructing an index for just a single group, you need a single data file and a single infile which points to that data file (see first example below).
+For multiple groups, the infile would refer to all relevant data files and can specify weightings to allow for taxonomic, geographic or other weighting.

-The example given below includes an example dataset for terrestrial vertebrates with a complex infile with multiple weighted groups and a simple infile for Nearctic mammals
+The code below includes an example dataset for terrestrial vertebrates with a complex infile with multiple weighted groups, as well as a simple infile for Nearctic mammals.

 NB: At present the code combines population time-series to the species level, generating an average index for each species, then combines these into higher groups.
-If you don't wish to combine to the species level (to generate an index where populations are weighted equally rather then species), then the 'speciesname' column will need to be unique for each population (which can be achieved, for example, by concatenating the speciesname and popid columns)

 ### Installing the package and examples